-One might think it’s only necessary for hunters to defend themselves against anti-hunters, but there is another ongoing, ever growing battle we’re fighting.
+One might think it’s only necessary for hunters to defend themselves against anti-hunters, but we’re fighting another ongoing, ever-growing battle.
 That is the battle amongst the hunting community itself.
-Hunters are judging one another; mocking one another and outright slandering one another.
+Hunters are judging one another, mocking one another and outright slandering one another.

 There is inner turmoil amongst the small group as they knock the method of take, the size of animal and part of the country (or world) one is hunting.

 Did you know the population of hunters in the United States is relatively small?

 Did you also know that there are lobbyists, activists and other groups attempting to ban the sport of hunting?

 According to the U.S. Census Bureau, there are roughly 318 million people who reside in the United States.
 Of those less than 12% hunt or fish.
 Look at that number!
 12%!
 Think about it.
 Although the community is a growing one, it’s not a large one.
 Why are hunters bashing hunters?
 Why are some quick to judge other’s legal hunting methods, techniques or equipment?
 Why are hunters so judgmental of other hunters?